lmfit/lmfit-py/doc/index.rst

 model.

 As mentioned above, the lmfit package allows a choice of several optimization methods available from :mod:`scipy.optimize`.
-The default, and by far best tested optimization method used (and the origin of the name) is the `Levenberg-Marquardt`_ algorithm of :func:`scipy.optimize.leastsq`.
+The default, and by far best tested optimization method used (and the origin of the name) is the `Levenberg-Marquardt`_ algorithm of :func:`scipy.optimize.leastsq` and :func:`scipy.optimize.curve_fit`.
 Much of this document assumes this algorithm is used unless explicitly stated.
 An important point for many scientific analysis is that this is only method that automatically estimates uncertainties and correlations between fitted variables from the covariance matrix calculated during the fit.